-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by TiDB, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 TiDB is a distributed SQL database developed by PingCAP that combines OLTP and OLAP capabilities in a single platform, known as HTAP.
 It is MySQL-compatible, allowing existing MySQL applications to migrate with minimal changes, while providing horizontal scalability and high availability through its distributed architecture.
 TiDB separates storage (TiKV and TiFlash) from compute, enabling independent scaling of each tier.